 The viewer lets the user see the contract specification language (CSL) for each instantiated contract.
 In this example, the contract “Bike Sale” has been choosen:

 The user can see the individual contract declaration, the residual contract which specifies the still remaining events, as well as the list of past events that have successfully been submitted to the contract so far.
-The user can create events by pressing “Create Event” at the bottom of the viewer page.
-Events can also be applied in the Actions tab.
+Events can be applied in the Actions tab.

 Based on the actual state of the contract, event types can be executed within the actions tab at the given time.
 The never changing ID (instantiating a contract creates a new ID for every instantiation), the never changing declaration ID (forever attached to an instantiated contract), the name, the event, the agent and the expression are visible for each expected event.
 Based on the specification of the contract, specific events can be added to each event type.

 The examination of the contracts can be done by using the value expression language.
 Report expressions are either evaluated within the context of a specific contract, or without context.
-The latter can be done by selecting “Independently” in the drop down menu.
+The latter can be done by selecting Standalone expression in the dropdown menu.
 Reports can be given value arguments with the dropdown menus in the bottom.
-Pressing “Run” causes the system to execute the operation and display the result at the bottom of the page.
+Pressing Run causes the system to execute the operation and display the result at the bottom of the page.

 More practical examples about how contracts can be specified are mentioned here.